Sergio Garcia wins the Masters, ends drought at the majors - News 12 Now

 This was shaping up as another, especially after Garcia watched a three-shot lead disappear as quickly as it took Rose to run off three straight birdies on the front nine.

 Tied going to the back nine, Garcia immediately fell two shots behind with wild shots into the pine straw bed under the trees.
-Rose was poised to deliver a knockout on the par-5 13th when Garcia went left beyond the creek and into a bush.
+Rose was poised to deliver a knockout on the par-5 13th when Garcia went left beyond the creek and into the bush.
 He had to take a penalty shot to get out and hit his third shot 89 yards short of the green.
-Rose was just over the back of the green in two, on the verge of turning a two-shot lead into four.
+Rose was just over the back of the green in two, in position to turn a two-shot lead into four.

 Rose took the lead with an 8-foot birdie on the 16th and gave it back by missing a 7-foot par putt on the 18th.